manuelrojas19/locations-info-adapter-service/README.md

 # locations-info-adapter-service

+## Project Overview
 This project is a sample application built with Spring Boot 3.2.x that provides information about locations stored in a MongoDB database.
-The API uses Spring WebFlux for reactive request handling and is configured to run in a Docker container using Docker Compose.
-The connection to the database is secured with SSL, and Jib is used for Docker image creation.
+The API utilizes Spring WebFlux for reactive request handling and is configured to run in a Docker container using Docker Compose.
+The connection to the MongoDB database is secured with SSL, demonstrating secure communication setup.
+Additionally, Jib is employed for streamlined Docker image creation.

+## Purpose
+This application serves for an educational purpose to understand SSL functionality and its configuration for a data source within a Java application.

+Feel free to incorporate this description into your project's documentation or README.
+If you need further assistance or modifications, let me know!

 ## Features